meerkat-manor/salainen/extensions/keyring/README.md

 search path or your home directory, it will enable **keyring** variables and files.

-The prefix value **keyring** indicates that this is a keyring storage location secret.
+The prefix value **keyring** indicates that this is a keyring provider secret.

 If you call the register function with a configuration file location then the sequence of calls is: